 Your visual acuity, which is your clarity or sharpness of vision, will be measured at 20 feet using the Snellen chart.

-The refraction test determines if you have any refractive errors, such as nearsightedness, farsightedness, and astigmatism, and determines the lens power needed to correct refractive errors.
+The refraction test determines if you have any refractive errors, such as nearsightedness, farsightedness, and astigmatism, and determines the lens power needed to correct the error.

 Eye Focusing, Teaming, and Alignment Testing

 The eyes must be able to change focus and work well as a team for you to experience clear vision.
 Dr. Merkin will assess your binocular vision and ocular motility to determine if your eyes are working together as a team.
 This testing can identify problems that may be preventing your eyes from effectively focusing or which make using both eyes together more difficult.

 Annual Comprehensive Eye Health Evaluation

 During your exam, Dr. Merkin will use a microscope and other devices to assess your eye health and may dilate your pupils so that she can see internal eye structures.
 She will be able to check your eye pressure and can also identify eye and systemic diseases of which you may not be aware.
-At the conclusion of your eye exam, your optometrist will provide you with a prescription for eyeglasses or contact lenses if you need them to see your best and will also talk to you about any vision or eye health issues revealed through the comprehensive eye exam.
+At the conclusion of your eye exam, she will provide you with a prescription for eyeglasses or contact lenses if you need them to see your best.
+She will also talk to you about any vision or eye health issues revealed through the comprehensive eye exam.